 - 1. Complete the Disability Services Verification Form for Service Animals in Training.
 This form does not register the student with Disability Services for classroom accommodations, but if the student wants to apply for services, he/she can do so.
 This DS Verification Form, along with documentation certifying the student as an approved trainer (#2), will be kept on file in the Disability Services Office. - 2.
 Provide Disability Services a certification of training document.
 An approved trainer recognized by Grayson College is an individual who has been certified by an organization whose primary mission is to train service animals for people with disabilities.
-If the student is not an approved trainer, the student must provide proof an approved trainer will be with the student and the dog while in campus buildings. - 3.
+If the student is not an approved trainer, the

+- student must provide proof an approved trainer will be with the student and the dog while in campus buildings. - 3.
 Meet with Disability Services Coordinator to obtain approval for bringing a Service Animal in Training into campus buildings.
 A campus building is any building on campus, including housing facilities.
-During this meeting, DS Coordinator and student will:

-a.
-Review published ADA language that allows for the person to train the dog themselves but does not recognize service animals in training as a protected accommodation.

-b.
-Review State of Texas statute that does allow service animals in training to access the same areas as Service Animals as long as they are accompanied by an approved trainer.

-c.
-Review GC's policy on what constitutes a recognized approved trainer.
+During this meeting, DS Coordinator and student will: - a.
+Review published ADA language that allows for the person to train the dog themselves but does not recognize service animals in training as a protected accommodation. - Review State of Texas statute that does allow service animals in training to access the same areas as Service Animals as long as they are accompanied by an approved trainer. - c.
+Review GC's policy on what constitutes a recognized approved trainer. - d.

-d.
 Review GC's policy that Service Animals in Training must be identified by a vest or tag indicating they are in training and must comply with and abide by the same college policies and procedures that any Service Animal or Assistance Animal follows.
-This includes policies within the Code of Student Conduct.

-4. Housing Requirements - If the student resides in a residence hall, then the Verification Form will be sent to the Director of Student Life and Housing as well.
+This includes policies within the Code of Student Conduct. - 4.
+Housing Requirements If the student resides in a residence hall, then the Verification Form will be sent to the Housing Coordinator as well.